Chan Kin-man

-In his undergraduate days, Chan was an avid reader and a passionate student activist.
-In 1983, he graduated from the Department of Sociology of CUHK, and began participating in community work for several years.
-By walking with the marginal communities, Chan experienced the multitude of social problems, and vowed to push for reforms on the consciousness and institutional levels.

-Since 1993, he has been teaching at the Department of Sociology at CUHK, and will be retiring in 2019.
-Chan enjoys teaching, and has been honoured as the best lecturer by university and student organizations on multiple occasions.
-On the other hand, his research interests and social participation concern the development of civil societies and democracy in Chinese communities.

-Over the years in Mainland China and Hong Kong, he has served various positions in the public services, and set up a number of non-governmental organizations.
+Over the years in mainland China and Hong Kong, he has served various positions in the public services, and set up a number of non-governmental organizations.
 He is currently the director of the Hong Kong Civil Education Foundation and member of the executive committee of the Hong Kong Democratic Development Network.
-In March, 2013, Chan, together with Benny Tai and Chu Yiu-ming, initiated the nonviolent civil disobedience campaign “Occupy Central with Love and Peace”, to call for universal suffrage in Hong Kong, which sowed the seeds for the now globally-known Umbrella Movement in 2014.
+In March 2013, Chan, together with Benny Tai and Chu Yiu-ming, initiated the nonviolent civil disobedience campaign “Occupy Central with Love and Peace”, to call for universal suffrage in Hong Kong, which sowed the seeds for the now globally-known Umbrella Movement in 2014.

 In 2019, Chan was sentenced to 16 months in prison for his role in the Umbrella Movement.

 Life and career

 Chan graduated from Concordia Lutheran Middle School in 1979, and earned a degree of Bachelor of Social Science in Sociology of the Chinese University of Hong Kong in 1983, and Master of Arts, Master of Philosophy and Doctor of Philosophy in Sociology of Yale University in 1990, 1991 and 1995 respectively.